-The "Tumour Targeting, Imaging, Radiotherapies" network of the Cancéropôle Grand-Ouest is pleased to announce its sixteenth international workshop dedicated to young researchers (PhD students and post-docs), even so experienced researchers are invited to participate.
+The "Tumour Targeting, Imaging, Radiotherapies" network of the Cancéropôle Grand-Ouest is pleased to announce its seventeenth international workshop dedicated to young researchers (PhD students and post-docs), even so experienced researchers are invited to participate.

 La Pointe de Pen Bron